SqueakBot/SqueakBot/README.md

 ## Squeakbot

-***[Explain your app, should be at least a paragraph.
-What does it do?
-Why should I use?
-Sell your product!]***
 Squeakbot is a helpful mock interviewer for the phase of your life when you are practicing common whiteboard questions in preparation for job interviews in the tech industry.
 It uses AI technology and a raspberry pi zero to listen to your request and output a question.
-When you ask it, "Give me a challenge," it will recieve your request through a microphone on a voice bonnet.
+When you ask it, "Give me a challenge," it will receive your request through a microphone on a voice bonnet.
 Using a Node Server, it pulls a random question from a SQL database and reads it out loud to you through a speaker.

 Authors: Adrian Huebner, Julie Erlemeier, Alistair Blake, David Zheng, Avrey Brown